AriFordsham/GHCWiki/cross-compilation.md

 <th>*target*</th></tr></table>

-Because of the way the compiler is configured (same configuration for Stage 1 and Stage 2), and the way the install libraries are built (built with Stage 1, but shipped with Stage 2), you can see that both Stage 1 and Stage 2 compilers must target the same architecture.
+But that isn't terribly useful, because if *host* /= *target*, then libs-install can't be used with the stage 2 compiler.
 Furthermore, the build only allows for probing for the properties (word size, library function availability, etc...) of one platform.
-This means that the build isn't as general as one might expect, and what we really have is:
+So this setup would not support *host* /= *target*.
+To cross-compile you would set *host* to something different from *build*.

+An alternative way to set it up is:

 <table><tr><th></th>
 <th>**Stage 0**</th>